 These products cannot be disposed of in your regular garbage collection, and for many hazardous wastes, it can be illegal to do so as they can leak into the environment and waterways and cause serious health risks.

 It's important to manage hazardous waste and dispose of leftover chemicals correctly at a hazardous waste centre.
 Check with your local council or Planet Ark's Recycling Near You for collection services available in your area.
-Victoria has a toxic waste collection service which travels to regional areas.
+If you live in Victoria there are some other hazardous waste services available.

 Garden chemicals, insect repellents and rat poison